METAMORPHOSIS

 REPRODUCTION IN SNAIL

-Snails belongs to group called Molluscs.
+Snails belong to a group called Molluscs.
 They reproduce sexually.
-The adult male possesses the male cells called spermatozoa while the female possess eggs.
+The adult male possesses the male cells called spermatozoa while the female possesses eggs.
 When the male mate with the female body leading to internal fertilization which involves the fusion of the spermatozoa and the eggs.
-The female later lays the eggs in a cool, dry land.
-After some days the egg hatches on their own and new baby snails emerge.read snail farming here
+The female later lays the eggs in cool, dry land.
+After some days the egg hatches on its own and new baby snails emerge. read snail farming here

 REPRODUCTION IN TOAD